Oakland Theft Lawyer

 - Real estate valued at over $250

 The penalties for a grand theft are far more serious than those for petty theft.
 Under Cal.
 Pen.
 Code §489, most grand theft may be punished by up to one year’s imprisonment.
 However, the theft of any firearm results in a mandatory minimum prison sentence of 16 months up to a maximum of three years.
-A Oakland theft lawyer could attempt to mitigate the penalties that an individual may face.
+A theft lawyer in Oakland could attempt to mitigate the penalties that an individual may face.

 In addition to any criminal punishment for a theft conviction, the court may also require a guilty person to pay restitution to the property’s owner.
 In fact, criminal theft cases cannot be closed until the restitution is fully paid.
 Even in instances where a person pleads guilty or no contest to allegations of theft, part of their probation typically includes an order to pay restitution.